nap2000/docs/xls-structure.rst

  :local:

 The XLS template has up to 5 worksheets.
 However by far the most important are the first 2; survey and choices.
 Most of the time these are the only two worksheets that you will use.
+In fact the other 3 worksheets are optional and could be deleted.

 .. figure::  _images/structure1.jpg
    :align:   center